-Andrews Hall serves as the only residence hall that houses one gender.
-This all-female facility is a wonderful option for many of our first and second year students.
-Many of the residents living in Andrews are Equine Majors, and the campus shuttle that transfers students to and from the barn picks up and drops off students outside of Andrews Hall.
+Andrews Hall provides an all-female option for many of our first-year and second-year students.
+Many of the residents living in Andrews are equine majors, and the campus shuttle that transfers students to and from the equestrian center picks up and drops off students outside of Andrews Hall.

-Set up almost identically to Fowler, Ritter Hall offers students in their first or second year at Lake Erie College the opportunity to leave the building and be in class within 5 minutes.
-Conveniently located outside of Holden Student Center, students are within 5 minutes walking distance from the dining hall, classroom buildings, and the athletic center.
+Set up almost identically to Fowler, Ritter Hall offers students in their first or second year at Lake Erie College the opportunity to gather in community spaces with both male and female students while having the comfort of single gender restrooms.
+Conveniently located close to the Holden Student Center, students are within minutes walking distance from the dining hall, classroom buildings and the athletic center.